CodesDoWork/monorepo/libs/nx-plugins/nx-containers/README.md

 The following generators create `container.config.json` files for your apps.
 They only contain information for the single project.
 A `build-container` target is automatically added to the `project.json` configuration.
-If you choose to use docker compose, the app is added as a service to the `docker-compose.yml` file.

-Creates a Dockerfile for your app.
 You can choose type and other options interactively.

 ```shell
 nx g @codesdowork/nx-containers:app <appName>